adngdb/entity-system-js/docs/index.md

 // > 0
 ```

+Note: the ``state`` key is the only mandatory key in the root of a component.
+All others keys are metadata that won't be used by the Entity System.
+They are here for your convenience.
+For example, I try to always have a ``name`` in my components, and use that when declaring them, as shown in the example above.
+A ``description`` field could also be a good idea, especially when you start having a lot of components.

 ## Processors

 Components have no logic, so it has to live somewhere else.
 That's processors.
 Processors are at the core a simple ``update`` function that is called every frame of your game.